Kikuchi, Seager, Mariners beat Yankees, avoid 4-game sweep

 Abraham Toro opened the Seattle eighth against Lucas Luetge (4-2) by reaching on a fielding error by third baseman Rougned Odor.
 After Mitch Haniger walked, Seager hit a double that bounced beyond right fielder Aaron Judge's reach and into the seats for a double.

-After Seager’s hit, Servais was ejected by plate umpire Lance Barrett for arguing a called strike three on rookie Jarred Kelenic, who was also tossed.
+After Seager’s hit, Mariners manager Scott Servais was ejected by plate umpire Lance Barrett for arguing a called strike three on rookie Jarred Kelenic, who was also tossed.

 Cal Raleigh followed with a single to left that originally scored two runs.
 After the Yankees challenged the call, Seager was ruled out at the plate following a replay review.